Benefits of Yoga And Atrial-Fibrillation

 Yoga may be the perfect addition to standard treatment for Atrial Fibrillation or (A-Fib), based on a recent study linking yoga to lower heart rate and blood pressure and improved quality of life.
-So, “ABSOLUTELY”, Yoga can calm Atial Fibrillation.
+So, “ABSOLUTELY”, Yoga Can Calm Atrial Fibrillation.
 For A-Fib patients, yoga can be an effective complementary therapy and a part of your A-Fib treatment plan.
+So, what are the benefits of yoga and atrial Fibrillation or (AF)?

 Yoga can have long-term benefits for people with Atrial Fibrillation says David Meyerson, MD, a cardiologist at John Hopkins.
 “Anyone can do it, it’s not just for athletes, and it lessons anxiety, improves depression and blood pressure control”.
 Yoga has a calming effect that can help prevent the speeding up or slowing down of the heartbeat that’s common if you have Atrial-Fibrillation.